Computer Science Degree (BS)

 Many resources are available to learn more about the Internet of Things.
 One site, WeLiveSecurity.com, offers news, views, and insight from the IoT security community.
 Here is a sample article about analyzing the security of your IoT devices.

-The Computer Science Program Educational Objectives are broadly stated goals pertaining to career and professional accomplishments desired for program graduates.
-Graduates of the Computer Science Program are expected within a few years of graduation to:
+The Computer Science degree Educational Objectives are broadly stated goals pertaining to career and professional accomplishments desired for program graduates.
+Graduates of the Computer Science program are expected within a few years of graduation to: